Houston Cougars football: Major Applewhite era (2016–2018)

-Dana Holgorsen era (2019–present)
+Dana Holgorsen era (2019–2023)

 On January 2, 2019, former West Virginia head coach Dana Holgorsen was named head coach following the firing of Major Applewhite.
 He was given a five-year contract.
-Holgorsen had long been courted to Houston by billionaire booster and Chairman of the Board of Regents, Tilman Fertitta, a close friend.
-Holgorsen had previously served as an Assistant under Kevin Sumlin with the Cougars.
+Holgorsen had long been courted to Houston by billionaire booster and chairman of the board of regents, Tilman Fertitta, a close friend.
+Holgorsen had previously served as an assistant under Kevin Sumlin with the Cougars.

 Holgorsen went 4–8 in his first season and tied for last in the West Division of the American Athletic Conference.
 The 2019 season was tied for Houston's worst record since their winless 2001 season under Dimel.
 Holgorsen made national news for redshirting star players during the season in the hope of improving roster depth and talent for the 2020 season; it was suggested by this move that Holgorsen "tanked" the 2019 season.

 In 2020, the COVID-19 pandemic limited Houston to seven regular season games in which they posted a 3–4 record.
 Despite a losing season for Holgorsen and the Coogs, Houston was selected to play in the 2020 New Mexico Bowl.
 This was possible, because the six-win requirement for bowl eligibility was waived for the 2020 season due to the pandemic.
 The Cougars lost that game 28–14 to finish the season with a 3–5 record, leaving Holgorsen at 7–13 after two years.

-On September 10, 2021 the Houston Cougars accepted an invitation to join the Big 12 no later than July 1, 2024.